crisishistory/tutorial/intro.md

-# Hi Terrence and Rose!
+# Welcome, Community Historians!

+You're here because:

+* You're a community historian who wants to learn more about technology
+* You record and share stories about your community as audio, video, or text
+* You want to learn how to use software automation and AI to help you with your work

-I've put together a mini-book of notes from our sessions where I get you up to speed on various tech topics.
+I've put together a mini-book of notes to help get you up to speed on various tech topics.

 ```{tableofcontents}
 ```

-This is also a nice, small GitHub repository where you can practice editing Markdown and Jupyter Notebooks privately with me if you'd like.

-Here, book content is structured with JupyterBook.
-You can see examples of the major file types, as well as some sample content.
-Check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+If you get stuck, or have questions, please reach out in the History Science Lab Discord server: https://discord.gg/9HcmAQ2hHz

+I'm happy to help!